Happy New Year - Time To Sell?

 - Like it?
 Please sign up for real-time alerts.

 - Love it?
-Please join StW -- Sifting The World Q&A, recent example post, you can sign up here
+Please join StW - Sifting The World Q&A, recent example post, you can sign up here.

 Disclosure: I am/we are long TWX, BEAV, LQ, NXRT, ZION, BNCC, RAD, RHDGF, ALJ, DEPO, EDE.